 Visiting the East Ely Depot Railroad Museum Today

 From Highway 50 in downtown Ely, follow Aultman Street approximately 2 miles to East 11th Street.
 Make a left hand turn so you’re headed north.
 The Nevada Northern Railway depot should be in view, about a half mile down the road.
 Parking is available surrounding the depot.

-The East Ely Railroad Depot Museum is open Monday through Friday from 8:00 A.M. to 7:30 P.M., and Saturday and Sunday from 8:00 A.M. to 4:00 P.M.
+The East Ely Railroad Depot Museum is open Monday through Friday from 8:00 AM to 4:30 PM and Saturday and Sunday from 9:00 AM to 4:00 PM.
 Closed Thanksgiving Day, Christmas, and New Years Day.

-Admission to the Nevada State Museum—Carson City is free to all Museum Members!
-If you are not a member, admission is $8 for Adults & Seniors.
+Admission to the East Ely Depot Railroad Museum is free to all Museum Members!
+If you are not a member, admission is $8 for Adults & Seniors and $4 for Children (4-12yrs).
 Admission to the East Ely Depot Railroad Museum is included with your general admission ticket to the Nevada Northern Railway.
-The museum is located on the second floor of the depot building, so be on the lookout for signage that points to a staircase leading to the museum.
+The museum is located on the second floor of the restored depot building.